 Open_Flag 1 DDF open/close flag.
 The DDF Open_Flag MUST be set on a physical disk before starting configuration change writes to the physical disk.
 The flag MUST be cleared (i.e., set to 0x00) after a successful write of configuration data to the physical disk.
 Open_Flag MUST NOT set during log entry updates.
 This field MUST be set to 0xFF in the Anchor Header.
 The valid values for the flag are: 0x00 = DDF closed; 0x01-0x0F = DDF Opened; 0x10-0xFE = Reserved; 0xFF = Not tracking DDF open/close.
 Used in the Anchor Header.
 NOTE: Any value of 0x01 through 0x0F means that the DDF structure is open.
 An implementation MAY use different values for different reasons the DDF structure is open.
 However, these reasons are not defined in the specification and may differ between different implementations.
 Foreign_Flag 1 Foreign_Flag MUST be set when the controller has not imported the configuration defined by this DDF structure.
 With this flag set (and CRC recalculated/updated), nothing else is changed in the DDF structure and this physical disk MUST be marked as foreign until configuration is imported, cleared or the physical disk is physically removed.
 The valid values for this field are: 0x00 = Not Foreign 0x01 = Foreign NOTE: This is to ensure that foreign configurations are imported with a user's explicit acknowledgement.
 If a user has not acknowledged such an action then this flag is set and foreign configuration is not presented to OS level.
-This bit is persistent to tolerate controller swaps, denoting original foreign physical disks when the per appreciate action discussed and action the periodeconterpreciation is presented to physical disks when the periodeconterpreciation is presented to physical disks when the periodeconterpreciation is physical disks when the periodeconterpreciation disks when the periodeconterpreciation disks when the periodeconterpreciation disks when the periodeconterpreciation disks when the periodeconterpreciation disks when the periodeconterpreciation disks when the periodeconterpreciation disks when the periodeconterpreciation disks when the periodeconterprecise periodeconterprecise disks when the periodeconterprecise periodeconterprecise disks when the periodeconterprecise periodeco Disk_Grouping 1 Disk Grouping enforced/not enforced.
+This bit is persistent to tolerate controller swaps, denoting original foreign physical disks when the new controller sees all physical disks as foreign.
+Disk_Grouping 1 Disk Grouping enforced/not enforced.
 When this field is set Disk Grouping MUST be enforced.
-The valid values for this field are: 0x00 = Not Enforced 0x01 = Enforced Reserved 13 Filled with 0xFF Header Ext 32 Filled with 0xFF - Reserved for future use Primary_Header_L BA 8 LBA of the DDF Header of Primary DDF Structure.
+The valid values for this field are: 0x00 = Not Enforced 0x01 = Enforced Reserved 13 Filled with 0xFF Header_Ext 32 Filled with 0xFF - Reserved for future use.
+Primary_Header_L BA 8 LBA of the DDF Header of Primary DDF Structure.
 Secondary_Header LBA 8 LBA of the DDF Header of the Secondary DDF structure.
 This field MUST be filled with 0xFF if redundant DDF structures are not stored.